josdoaitran/josdoaitran.github.io/_posts/2025/2021-02-16-unofficial-premium-course-web-application-testing.md

     - Tools for cross-browser testing (Selenium, BrowserStack, LambdaTest)
     - Permission cases for web application testing.

-6. `Part 6 - How we perform Non-Functional Testing`
+6. `Part 6 - How we perform Non-Functional Testing with Web Application`
    - What is UI and UX Testing ?
    - Form validation and user input handling
    - Navigation and workflow validation.
 E2E testing

-7. `Part 7 - API Testing for Web Applications`
+7. `Part 7 - API Testing for Web Application`
    - Basics of REST and GraphQL APIs
    - API request and response validation
    - Using tools like Postman for API automation.